SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *requestPitstopRepairs(pitstopNumber :: Integer, repairSuspension :: Boolean, repairBodywork :: Boolean)*
 This is the last method of the pitstop preparation cycle.
 It requests repairs for the different parts of the car at the pitstop.
 The default method does nothing here.

+#### *updateStandingsData(data :: ConfigurationMap)*
+*updateStandingsData* is called after the [telemetry data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) has been loaded from the given simulation, but before the data is transferred to the Virtual Race Strategist.
+The implementation of *updateStandingsData* must add the position and timing information for all cars to the data object.
+See the documentation for the Virtual Race Strategist for more information about a [description of the corrsponding data fields](*).

 #### *updateSimulatorData(data :: ConfigurationMap)*
 *updateSimulatorData* is called after the [telemetry data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) has been loaded from the given simulation, but before the data is transferred to the Virtual Race Engineer.
 The implementation of *updateSimulatorData* might add some additional fields or change fields that has been provided by the simulation.
 See the [implementation of the *RaceRoom Racing Experience*](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/R3E%20Plugin.ahk) simulation for an example, where the name of the current car is read from an external JSON database file.